dev-centr/templates/README.md

 ## Why?

+Q: Why do we put the other repositories in this base repository?
-For easy onboarding and a consistent development environment for our team, as well as a single workspace for AI tooling to have access to the entire code-base at the same time.
+A: For easy onboarding and a consistent development environment for our team, as well as a single workspace for AI tooling to have access to the entire code-base at the same time.
 This allows you to make broad changes to the code base quickly.

 A `.code-workspace` file containing settings and customizations for VSCode is provided.
 The file is stored in this repository, instead of the individual repositories, so that the repositories are kept clean and separate from the VSCode settings.